CumulusNetworks/docs/content/cumulus-linux-42/Layer-2/Multi-Chassis-Link-Aggregation-MLAG.md

 {{%/notice%}}

 More elaborate configurations are also possible.
-The number of links between the host and the switches can be greater than two and does not have to be symmetrical:
+The number of links between the host and the switches can be greater than two and does not have to be symmetrical.

-{{< img src = "/images/cumulus-linux/mlag-multiple-links.png" >}}

-Additionally, because S1 and S2 appear as a single switch to other bonding devices, you can also connect pairs of MLAG switches to each other in a switch-to-switch MLAG configuration:
+Additionally, because leaf01 and leaf02 appear as a single switch to other bonding devices, you can also connect pairs of MLAG switches to each other in a switch-to-switch MLAG configuration:

 {{< img src = "/images/cumulus-linux/mlag-two-pair.png" >}}

-In the above example, L1 and L2 are also MLAG peer switches and present a two-port bond from a single logical system to S1 and S2.
-S1 and S2 do the same as far as L1 and L2 are concerned.
+In the above example, leaf01 and leaf02 are also MLAG peer switches and present a two-port bond from a single logical system to spine01 and spine02. spine01 and spin02 do the same as far as leaf01 and leaf02 are concerned.
 For a switch-to-switch MLAG configuration, each switch pair must have a unique system MAC address.
-In the example, switch L1 and L2 each have the same system MAC address.
-Switch pair S1 and S2 each have the same system MAC address; however, it is a different system MAC address than the one used by the switch pair L1 and L2.
+In the example, leaf01 and leaf02 each have the same system MAC address.
+Switch pair spine01 and spine02 each have the same system MAC address; however, it is a different system MAC address than the one used by the switch pair leaf01 and leaf02.

-## LACP and Dual-connectedness
+## LACP and Dual-connected Links

 For MLAG to operate correctly, the peer switches must know which links are *dual-connected* or are connected to the same host or switch.
 You must specify a `clag-id` for every dual-connected bond on each peer switch; the `clag-id` must be the same for the corresponding bonds on both peer switches.
 Typically, {{<exlink url="http://en.wikipedia.org/wiki/Link_Aggregation_Control_Protocol#Link_Aggregation_Control_Protocol" text="Link Aggregation Control Protocol (LACP)">}}, the IEEE standard protocol for managing bonds, is used for verifying dual-connectedness.
 LACP runs on the dual-connected device and on each of the peer switches.
 On the dual-connected device, the only configuration requirement is to create a bond that is managed by LACP.